Cost of Living in Da Nang for Expats (Dec. 2019)

 During our motorbike trip around Vietnam, I’ve instantly fallen in love with Da Nang.
 I remembered one night on the rooftop, my brother and I were daydreaming how cool it would be to live in Da Nang.
 Fast forward a year, I’ve been living in Da Nang for a bit more than a year and I simply love this beach city.
 The relaxed vibe of locals, diverse cuisine, beautiful beach, and the surrounding area, affordable prices are just some of the things I love about Da Nang.

-Nowadays, I see more and more expats living in Da Nang for longer periods and I’d like to share my experience when it comes to costs and quality of life in Da Nang.
+Nowadays, I see more and more expats deciding to move to Da Nang for longer periods and I’d like to share my experience when it comes to costs and quality of life in Da Nang.

 Before we jump into more details about the expenses of living in Da Nang, I would love to show you my average spending so you can get a rough idea of the budget and quality of life you get for your money.
 I usually don’t drink, but I’m not saving any money when it comes to coffee and other soft drinks.

-As you can see, on average, I spend roughly $600 every month.
-Sometimes it’s more like $500, sometimes it’s more like $700 which depends on the season.
+As you can see, on average, I spend roughly $900 every month.
 I’m spending more during the dry season (more electricity and water, slightly higher prices, etc.).

 p.s.
 Please take my apologies for the ugly looking table!
 I hope you aren’t so critical and it helps you with data. 🙂